How to get Apple Watch Hermès Cuff Band look for less

 Pad & Quill's Lowry leather cuff is an exceptional band for the Apple Watch that is similar to the Apple Watch Hermès, but has its own unique appeal.

 It's made of genuine Horween Leather from the famous Chicago tannery and stitched by hand.
-It comes with a stainless steel buckle, lugs, and watch fitting, and has a distinct rustic look.
+It comes with a stainless steel buckle, lugs, and watch fitting, and has a distinctly rustic look.
 It fits the 42mm Apple Watch only.

-If you like the look of the Apple Watch Hermès and you want something that looks similar, yet not identical to it, then give the Pad & Quill Lowry leather cuff a try.
+If you like the look of the Apple Watch Hermès and you want something that looks similar, yet not identical to it, then give the Pad & Quill Lowry leather cuff a try for around $130.

 So...
 What do you think?!